GuoJingjie/yade_code/doc/sphinx/installation.rst

 	make

 The compilation process can take a considerable amount of time, be patient.
-If you are using a multi-core systems you can use the parameter ``-j`` to speed-up the compilation and split the compilation onto many cores.
+If you are using a multi-core system you can use the parameter ``-j`` to speed-up the compilation and split the compilation onto many cores.
 For example, on 4-core machines it would be reasonable to set the parameter ``-j4``.
 Note, Yade requires approximately 3GB RAM per core for compilation, otherwise the swap-file will be used